The Artist & her Work

 Jacqueline’s debut exhibition at The Royal Albert Hall, London for The Festival of Remembrance 2015

-The scarlet corn poppy
+About the scarlet corn poppy